-The contribution of light-driven energy generation processes to the carbon budget is difficult to infer from genetic potential alone.
-For example, the abundance of AAnP and PR genes in Arctic bacteria has been reported to be the same in winter and summer (*Cottrell et al., 2009), and BchlA in R. tolerans was shown to be expressed in cells grown in the dark but inhibited by continuous dim light (Labrenz et al., 1999).
-However, it is possible that the apparent negative balance in carbon conversion potential could be augmented by photoheterotrophy performed by bacterial groups that are abundant in Organic Lake.
-In particular, the Organic Lake Psychroflexus could play a particular role as it has a PR related to Dokdonia that was shown to function under C-limitation (Gómez-Consarnau et al., 2007).

 Regeneration is predominant in the nitrogen cycling

 N cycling potential throughout the lake was dominated by assimilation and mineralization/uptake pathways (Figure 4B) linked to Proteobacteria (Table 2, Figure S6).
-Assimilatory nitrite reductase was not abundant but genes involved in reduced N uptake were (Figure S6B).
-The presence of glutamate dehydrogenase genes indicated the potential for mineralization to ammonia, and also, by functioning in reverse, a mechanism for ammonium uptake (*ref).
-The high ammonia concentration in the deep zone would result from a higher rate of mineralization than assimilation (Table 2, Figure S6B).
-In addition, a capacity for dissimilatory nitrate reduction to ammonia (DNRA) was linked to Sphingobacteria and other anaerobic bacteria (Table 2, Figure S6B), and Stickland fermentation (*figure) to Clostridia.
+Assimilatory nitrite reductase was not abundant but genes involved in ammonia assimilation were (Figure S6B).
+Glutamate dehydrogenase (GDH) genes were abundant, and linked predominantly to Proteobacteria and to a lesser extent Bacteroidetes (Figure S6B).
+However, the significance of the readily reversible GDH depends on its origin; Bacteroidetes are likely to use GDH in the oxidative direction for glutamate catabolism (Takahashi et al., 2000; Williams et al., EM), whereas the use of GDH in the oxidative or reductive directions by Proteobacteria is likely to depend upon the source of reduced N (ammonia vs amino acids).
+Glutamine synthetase and glutamate synthase genes, which were predominantly linked to Proteobacteria, indicate high-affinity ammonia assimilation by this group in Organic Lake.
+The high ammonia concentration in the deep zone would result from a higher rate of mineralization (ammonification) than assimilation (Table 2, Figure S6B).
+This is consistent with abundant OTUs of the bacteroidetan Psychroflexus in this zone, and due to either turnover of organic matter or lysis of bacteroidetan cells after sedimentation in anoxic water.
+In addition, the gene for ammonia-generating nitrite reductase (nrfA) was linked to Bacteroidetes and Planctomycetes; this offers another potential avenue for ammonia production by these putative aerobic heterotrophs.
+Overall, the data suggest that ammonia is actively assimilated in the aerobic upper mixed zone, but is permitted to accumulate in the anaerobic deep zone.

+and Stickland fermentation (*figure) to Clostridia.

 Potential for nitrogen conversions typically found in other aquatic environments was greatly reduced in Organic Lake.
 There was a very low potential for N fixation that was confined to the deep zone (Figure 2B) and principally linked to anaerobic Epsilonproteobacteria (Table 2, Figure S6B).
-Potential for aerobic ammonia oxidation was not detected, nor were ammonia-oxidizing bacteria or archaea.
-Organic Lake microorganisms therefore have a very low capacity to perform nitrification.
-Anaerobic ammonia oxidation (anammox) potential, indicated by hydroxylamine/hydrazine oxidase-like proteins (HAO/HZO), was also very low and the small number of genes were linked to sulfate-reducing Deltaproteobacteria (Table 2, Figure S6).
-All known anammox organisms are from the order Brocardiales (Niftrick & Jetten, 2012), which were not detected in the lake.
-HAO/HZO genes have been noted in non-ammonia oxidizing bacteria and proposed to be related to NrfA heme cytochrome C nitrite reductase that functions in DNRA (Bergmann et al., 2005).
+This diazotrophic potential may not be realized by N-fixing Epsilonproteobacteria, given the high ammonia concentration present in the deep zone.
+The potential for ammonia oxidation was the hydroxylamine/hydrazine oxidase-like proteins (hao) genes, which was low abundance and linked to Deltaproteobacteria (Table 2, Figure S6). hao genes have been documented in non-ammonia-oxidizing bacteria (Bergmann et al., 2005) and inspection of the genes in Organic Lake reveal they belong to a family of multiheme cytochromes c in sulfate-reducing Deltaproteobacteria that have no proven role in ammonia oxidation.
+In the genomes of sulfate-reducing Deltaproteobacteria this hao gene is invariably situated adjacent to a gene for a NapC/NirT protein, which suggests a role for hao in nitrogen cycling.
 Collectively these data indicate an inability for nitrification to occur in the upper mixed zone and likely no potential for ammonia loss in the deep zone.